John Forrest Secondary College: Local intake area

 John Forrest Secondary College's local intake area covers Ashfield, Bedford, most of Bayswater (excluding north of Collier Road), part of Dianella (south of Alexander Drive, Morley Drive and Light Street), part of Embleton (south of Collier Road), part of Inglewood (north-east of Dundas Road), part of Maylands, part of Morley (south-west of Walter Road and Collier Road) and a small part of Bassendean (near Ashfield).

 Students living in the local intake area have a guaranteed place at the school if they apply.
 Students living outside the local intake area may join the school if they are accepted into one of the specialist programs or after being judged on a case-by-case basis.

 Transport

-John Forrest Secondary College is located near the Morley bus station and several bus routes.
+John Forrest Secondary College is located near the Galleria bus station and several bus routes.
 High frequency bus routes that stop nearby include the CircleRoute (routes 998 and 999), 950 and 955.